 • Enhancing their spiritual, moral, social and cultural development.

-Urdu is taught from Year 7 though to GCSE’s.
+Arabic is taught from Year 7 though to GCSE’s.
 With dedicated staff, our pupils excel and become fluent speakers of the language.
-Arabic will be offered to the students if there is enough demand and, under certain circumstance where the school feels that the pupil has the potential and he wishes to attain a good GCSE grade, the school facilitate will this, at a cost.
+Arabic will be offered to the students if there is enough demand and, under certain circumstance where the school feels that the pupil has the potential and he wishes to attain a good GCSE grade, the school will facilitate this, at a cost.

 PSHCE (Personal, Social, Health & Citizenship Education)